Software-Applications/Shopping_Cart/README.md

 git clone https://github.com/YOUR_USERNAME/notification-service-py.git # this is the HTTP address, but you could alternatively use the SSH address
 ```

-Navigate into your local repo of the clone before running any of the other commands below:
+Navigate into your local repo before running any of the other commands below:

 ```sh
 cd //YOUR_CLONE_PATH/shopping_cart